pete-usds/nist-control-manipulation/output/CA-5.md

-# ASSESSMENT, AUTHORIZATION, AND MONITORING: CA-5
+# CA-5 / Plan of Action and Milestones

-# Plan of Action and Milestones
+_(ASSESSMENT, AUTHORIZATION, AND MONITORING)_

 ## Control Text